WattUp Wireless Charging

 - Near- Field

-The technology is designed to be able to keep your devices topped off whenever they’re in range, whether you’re using them or not.
-Also, similar to Wifi technology, using a mobile app or cloud-based web portal you can manage which devices get charging priority.
-If that’s a little out of your wheelhouse, the software can automatically prioritize your devices based on usage and location patterns.
+The technology is designed to keep your devices topped off whenever they’re in range.
+Also, using a mobile app or cloud-based web portal, you can manage which devices get charging priority.
+If that’s a little out of your wheelhouse, their software can automatically prioritize your devices based on usage patterns.